Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Experiments

 This shows that biharmonic inpainting penalizes second-order derivatives.
 Biharmonic inpainting does not suffer from the typical singularities at mask points that homogeneous diffusion inpainting produces.
 On the other hand it can produce over- and undershoots, since it does not guarantee a maximum-minimum principle.
 We evaluate the potential of biharmonic inpainting for denoising by comparing it to homogeneous diffusion inpainting.
-To ensure that the results reflect the quality of the operators, we perform the experiment on fully random masks.
+To ensure that the results reflect the quality of the operators, we first perform the experiment on fully random masks.

 Our results in \Cref{tab:biharmonic-random} show that biharmonic inpainting does lead to an improvement, and it is largest at low noise levels.
-This is to be expected, as the method promotes less smoothness than homogeneous diffusion inpainting, by penalizing second degree derivatives instead of first degree.
-However, if tonal optimization is applied, this advantage is neutralized and the two methods perform similarly. \Cref{fig:biharmonic} displays the results for \emph{peppers} at noise level $\sigma_n=30$.
+This is to be expected, as the method is not as radical as homogeneous diffusion inpainting, since it penalizes second degree instead of first degree derivatives.
+However, already tonal optimization as a first data optimization step neutralizes this advantage and the two methods perform similarly.
 These results support our reasoning that data optimization plays a significant role for the denoising abilities of our framework, being more important than the use of more complex, higher-order models.
 Further experiments on spatially optimized masks (see \Cref{tab:biharmonic-analytic}) confirm our findings, and even shift the advantage towards homogeneous diffusion inpainting.
-When comparing these experiments to results from classical sparse image inpainting, one has to consider that the singularities, that homogeneous diffusion inpainting suffers from, are suppressed by the averaging in the DbI framework.
+When comparing to previous results from classical sparse image inpainting, one has to consider that the singularities, that homogeneous diffusion inpainting suffers from, are suppressed by the averaging in the DbI framework.
 Thus, this disadvantage of homogeneous diffusion inpainting does not come into play in our scenario.
 Lastly, one should keep in mind that biharmonic inpainting leads to a higher condition number of the inpainting matrix, and consequently each inpainting is numerically more burdensome and less efficient.